 About the Artist

-Vic Reynolds is a Professor of Art at Wayne State College in Nebraska.
-Before coming to Nebraska, Reynolds taught art at The University of Alabama and The University of Nevada, Las Vegas.
-He has participated in numerous art shows and competitions including The Tallahassee National at Florida State University in Tallahassee, Florida, The University of Evansville National Computer Art Exhibition in Evansville, Indiana, and The 48th Annual Juried Competition at the Sioux City Art Center in Sioux City, Iowa.
+Reynolds has participated in numerous art shows and competitions including The Tallahassee National at Florida State University in Tallahassee, Florida, The University of Evansville National Computer Art Exhibition in Evansville, Indiana, and The 48th Annual Juried Competition at the Sioux City Art Center in Sioux City, Iowa.

 See photographs of members of the Army Combat Art Team Vlll